 A formal course proposal is required for this special individual studies course.
 The 1-2 page proposal should emphasize the technical nature of the proposed activities and include specific goals and objectives, a proposed timeline for project completion, and the expected outcome (e.g., research study, assistive technology project).
 This proposal must be approved by the advisor, Dr. Toreyin, before students are eligible to enroll in the course.
 Students are expected to meet regularly with Dr. Toreyin throughout the semester to report on the progress of the study.

 Internship ARP 745

 (one semester, 3 units, 200 hours)

-provides guided field experience through placement with knowledgeable practicing rehabilitation professionals in such settings as the Sharp Rehabilitation Center, SDSU Communications Clinic’s ADAP program, Access Center of San Diego (independent-living center [ILC]), SDSU Disabled Student Services, the California Department of Rehabilitation, community rehabilitation programs, vendored assistive technology programs, and transition programs within school districts.
-Students are required to electronically submit weekly logs to document their hours, activities, and reflections to the faculty supervisor, Dr. Sax.
-Site visits will be scheduled at least once during the semester by Dr. Sax to meet with the student and site supervisor.
-Students are expected to attend seminar meetings scheduled with Dr. Sax throughout the semester.
+Provides guided field experience through placement with knowledgeable practicing rehabilitation professionals in such settings as the Sharp Rehabilitation Center, Access Center of San Diego (independent-living center [ILC]), SDSU SASC High Tech Center, the California Department of Rehabilitation, Community College DSPS and High Tech Centers, community rehabilitation programs, vendored assistive technology programs, and transition programs within school districts.
+Students are required to electronically submit weekly logs to document their hours, activities, and reflections to the faculty supervisor.
 A focus activity is required for the internship that must be documented in a short report.
-Details are provided in the internship seminar syllabus.
+Details are provided in the internship seminar syllabus and student handbook.